Chandler8/Chandler8.github.io/README.md

 ## User Story

 ```
-AS a recruiter or company
+AS A recruiter or company
 I WANT to see that this Chandler guy has an awesome portfolio
 SO THAT I can hire him